ClinLine/USDM_SDTM_mapper/README.md

 - Process the request results to create valid output including appropriate sequence numbering and grouping
 - Output the results to a result output Excel file

-The current version includes the creation of the TS and TI domain.
+The current version includes the creation of all Trial design domains.
+Some additional functionality like HTML parsing and reference resolution will be added soon.
-The corresponding code is available in TS.py and TI.py and is invoked by running Main.py.
-Main.py includes the references to the corresponding in- and output files.
-The other domains will follow.

-We recorded a video which explains the tool in more detail.
-See [Youtube video](https://youtu.be/J_linpJjQiw)
+We presented this tool at the CDISC COSA webinar on 23 September 2025 which explains the tool in more detail.
+See [Youtube video](https://youtu.be/j0myfrOjCcs)

 ## Input
 The input for the tool is based on the [SDTM mappings available in the CDISC DDF Github](https://github.com/cdisc-org/DDF-RA/blob/main/Documents/Mappings/sdtm_mapping.xlsx)